naobservatory/rpkg-naoutils/README.md

-# naowetlab: R package with helper functions for the NAO Wet Lab Team
+# naoutils: R package with helper functions for the NAO Team

 Install from within R using the [remotes](https://github.com/r-lib/remotes) package.